Premiership of Narendra Modi: Other initiatives and issues

 The Modi government launched a crackdown against a number of civil society organisations.
 Several tens of thousands of organisations were investigated by the Intelligence Bureau in the first year of the administration, on the grounds that they were slowing economic growth.
 International humanitarian aid organisation Medecins Sans Frontieres was among the groups that were put under pressure.
 Other organisations affected included the Sierra Club and Avaaz.
 Cases of sedition were filed against individuals criticising the government.
 This led to discontent with Modi's style of functioning within the BJP, and drew comparisons to the governing style of Indira Gandhi.

 Modi government has exploited the terrorism prevention law UAPA to intimidate and imprison critics and activists.

 He started a monthly radio program titled "Mann ki Baat" on 3 October 2014.

 Repealing obsolete laws

-Modi repealed 1,200 obsolete laws in first three years as prime minister, against a total of 1,301 such laws repealed by previous governments over a span of 64 years.
+Modi repealed 1,200 obsolete laws dating back to British rule in first three years as prime minister, against a total of 1,301 such laws repealed by previous governments over a span of 64 years.
 The legislations passed in the parliament for the purpose include Repealing and Amending Act, 2015, Repealing and Amending (Second) Act, 2015, Repealing and Amending Act, 2016, Repealing and Amending Act, 2017 and Repealing and Amending (Second) Act, 2017.

+Among the major British era laws repealed by the Modi government are the Indian Penal Code, Code of Criminal Procedure & Indian Evidence Act.
+The new laws replacing them have made the definition of sedition & terrorism ambiguous; thereby increasing the government's power to stifle dissent & curtail free speech, made the chances of obtaining bail more difficult, decreased the scope of plea bargaining, empowered the police to violate the digital privacy of individuals, confiscate the properties of the accused even before commencement of trial & to launch investigation without registering any FIR at will, made it more difficult for the defendants to defend themselves at court and encourages prosecutors to produce potentially dubious evidence.